Being a first time parent had me thinking that it would be next to impossible to accomplish many things!

 During the 5 days of the experiment I did find it was easier to compliment others at times, and at other times it just wasn’t going to happen.
 There were times where I simply could not think about anything else other keeping myself from freaking out (let alone compliment someone)!
 There were other times where the compliments came out easily, with a smile.
 As well, a couple of times I worked myself through with a struggle and came out feeling great!

-I feel that this experiment has helped me see a method for developing more appreciation for any relationship that I am a part of with others, myself, my job or life itself.
-This experiment did not tell me that I shouldn’t be critiquing any person or thing in my world (since a critique can help see something that needs to be fixed).
+This experiment helped me see a method for developing more appreciation for any relationship that I am a part of with others, myself, my job or life itself.
+The results do not tell me that I shouldn’t be critiquing any person or thing in my world (since a critique can help see something that needs to be fixed).
 But it has shown me that if I desire to be a grateful person, with happy relationships, that I better be filling up my relationships with appreciation for the qualities I enjoy.

 Thanks for checking out “My Life Experiment”, I feel that I know myself a little bit better after writing it.
 And now you probably know me quite a lot better!
-Now stay tuned because there is always something new to work on, and I look forward to having you read about my next challenge!
-If you have any questions are insights feel free to leave a comment!
+Now stay tuned because there is always something new to work on.